Three Little Chickpeas

 • The vegan butter bean curry recipe has oil-free instructions, but neutral-tasting oil can be used if you're not oil-free.

-• Prepping the onion, ginger, garlic, jalapeño, mushrooms, measuring out the spices, and opening the cans before cooking is very helpful for the recipe to go more smoothly.
+• Prep the onion, garlic, ginger, jalapeño, mushrooms, spices, and canned ingredients before cooking so everything goes more smoothly.

-For the recipe to go smoother, prep the onions, garlic, ginger, jalapeño, and mushrooms, measure out the spices, and open the cans before starting to cook.
+1. To ensure the recipe goes more smoothly, prep the onions, garlic, ginger, jalapeño, and mushrooms, measure out the spices, and open the cans before you start cooking.

-Start the delicious vegan butter bean curry by preheating a non-stick large sauté pan with a lid, and cook the diced onions with a pinch of salt until translucent over medium heat.
-For oil-free cooking add a splash of water if the onions start to stick or cook the curry using a neutral-tasting oil (or coconut oil).
+2. Start the curry by preheating a large non-stick sauté pan with a lid, and cook the diced onions with a pinch of salt over medium heat until translucent.
+For oil-free cooking, add a splash of water if the onions start to stick, or cook the onions in a neutral-tasting oil.

 Onions cooking in a pan.

-Then add the diced mushrooms and cook until they shrink in size and start to brown.
+3. Then add the diced mushrooms and cook until they shrink and begin to brown.

 Onions and mushrooms cooking in a pan.

-Then add the garlic, ginger, and jalapeño pepper and cook for 1-2 minutes.
-Stir in the curry powder, ground cumin, ground coriander, and black pepper, and coat the onions and mushrooms.
+4. Then add the jalapeño, garlic, and ginger, cooking for 1 to 2 minutes.
+Stir in the curry powder, ground cumin, ground coriander, and black pepper, coating the onions and mushrooms.
 Cook for about 1 minute.

 Mushrooms and onions with spices cooking in a pan.

-Then add the diced tomatoes (don’t drain them, use the liquid too), coconut milk, butter beans, tamari, and salt.
-Bring to a gentle boil, then lower to a gentle simmer, and cook for 15 minutes with the lid on over low heat.
+5. Then add the diced tomatoes (don't drain them, use the liquid too), coconut milk, butter beans, tamari, and salt.
+Bring to a gentle boil, then lower to a gentle simmer, and cook covered for 15 minutes.

 Cooked curry with mushrooms in a pan.

-After 15 minutes, remove the lid and continue cooking for another 5 minutes for the sauce to reduce.
-If you are using full-fat coconut milk this step may not be necessary if it has already thickened.
+6. After 15 minutes, remove the lid and continue cooking for another 5 minutes for the sauce to reduce.
+If you are using full-fat coconut milk, this step may not be necessary if it has already thickened.

 Curried butter beans in a pan with peas.